ArchiTS CLI Documentation

 Main Features

-Feature Description Support Architectures 3 professional architectural patterns ✅ Layered, Clean, Hexagonal Languages Full TypeScript and JavaScript support ✅ TS/JS with optimized configuration Framework Optional ExpressJS or native Node.js ✅ Choice during creation Tools Pre-configured ESLint, Jest, Nodemon ✅ Automatic configuration Dependencies Automatic package installation ✅ npm + pnpm
+Feature Description Support Architectures 3 professional architectural patterns ✅ Layered, Clean, Hexagonal Languages Full TypeScript support ✅ TS with optimized configuration Libraries Optional ExpressJS or native Node.js ✅ Choice during creation ORM Optional TypeORM ✅ Choice during creation Tools Pre-configured ESLint, Jest, Nodemon ✅ Automatic configuration Dependencies Automatic package installation ✅ npm + pnpm

 Installation